flrahe/AMI-Display/Readme.md

 ## Setup
 This project is a PlatformIO project in VSCode.
 "Just" clone or download this repository and open it in VSCode with PlatformIO plugin installed.
 This hopefully installs all needed libraries and frameworks.

+There are three profiles defined in [platform.ini](platform.ini) which contain most configuration for the three devices
+- Core
+- Core2
+- CoreS3.

+Unfortunetely I can only test on Core and CoreS3.

 ### secrets.h
 You have to create a secrets.h file in te src directory.
 An example is put in [secrets_example.h](./src/secrets_example.h).
 Here you have to put your wifi credentials.
 The secrets.h is in the gitignore not to accidentially upload it to github.